rra/ansicolor/README.md

 ```
     prove -vb <path-to-test>
 ```

+The following additional Perl modules will be used by the test suite if
+present:

+* Devel::Cover
+* Test::MinimumVersion
+* Test::Perl::Critic
+* Test::Pod
+* Test::Pod::Coverage
+* Test::Spelling
+* Test::Strict
+* Test::Synopsis
+* Test::Warn

+All are available on CPAN.
+Those tests will be skipped if the modules are not available.

 To enable tests that don't detect functionality problems but are used to sanity-check the release, set the environment variable `RELEASE_TESTING`